Xi reaffirms China's guiding principle for Hong Kong - ExBulletin

 We enjoy a fragile stability that has left most citizens out, he said.

-Burns said Lee, appointed in part for his loyalty, seemed too eager to take Hong Kong’s issues to the central government, underscoring his demand for a move from Beijing that could effectively bar pro-democracy editor Jimmy Lai from taking over. hire a British lawyer.
+Burns said Lee, appointed in part for his loyalty, seemed too eager to take Hong Kong’s issues to the central government, underscoring his demand for a decision from Beijing. it could effectively prevent pro-democracy editor Jimmy Lai from hiring a British lawyer.
 That could bode ill for Hong Kong’s continued autonomy, Burns said.

 Senior Hong Kong Cabinet Executive Council member Regina Ip said Lee puts more emphasis on teamwork than Lam and is more willing to take advice.
 Ip also served on the board during Lams’ tenure.